 Life on board a privately chartered yacht is laid back, part of the pleasure of getting away from a busy world.
 The idea is to relax and not let inconveniences upset you.
 Remember you are on either “Island time” or exploring another country’s cultural history for the first time, so the locals may move at a different pace and service may take longer than you may expect in more cosmopolitan restaurants and airports.
 Carry your valuables, medications, toiletries and a swim suit in your hand luggage in case your suitcase is delayed.
 Know the exact dock address or location where your charter yacht will await you before you leave home.

-Please remember that all foreign nationals will require valid passports (not to expire while you are on vacation) to enter the British Virgin Islands , and in general you may do a search for Europe, South Pacific and other destinations.
+Please remember that all foreign nationals will require valid passports (not to expire while you are on vacation).
+Here is the US Government passport information link for further information.

 Cash & Credit Cards